billkable/pal-prereq-windows/README.md

 Recommend to stick with Gitbash if using `curl`, or you may choose to run Postman instead.

-### Terminating a process
+### Finding and Terminating processes

+In the PAL for Java Developers course you will need to start, stop, and monitor Spring Boot applications and perhaps other foreground console processes.

+Windows and *nix based systems differ in the tools, so it is important to know what are available on your platform.

-There is known issue with Gitbash where its terminal will not recognize a `Ctl+C` signal to gracefully terminate a running foreground process (like a long-running Spring Boot application).
+There is also a known issue with Gitbash where its terminal will not recognize a `Ctl+C` signal to gracefully terminate a running foreground process (like a long-running Spring Boot application).

 You have a few options to handle it:

 1. Run your processes from powershell.